icerpc/icerpc-csharp/examples/slice/Retry/README.md

 dotnet run -- 2
 ```

-In a separate window, start the Client program, passing the number of server instances as an argument:
+In a separate terminal, start the Client program, passing the number of server instances as an argument:

 ```shell
 cd Client